turingschool/curriculum/source/topics/decorators.markdown

 #### Writing the Decorator Method

-To rework this helper, let's start by just dropping it into the decorator class
+To rework this helper, let's start by just dropping the helper method into our decorator class

 ```ruby
 class ArticleDecorator